ParthaPRay/Indian_Knowledge_Forum/README.md

 # Popular_Research
-This repository contains various initiatives and published works on the campaign of research popularization among young masses in the world.
+This repository contains various initiatives and published works on the campaign **"Everyday Research"** of research popularization among young masses in the world.

 # **Vigyan Prasar**